Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 Generate reorder recommendations beside the buyer and capture every accept, edit, reject, and defer.

-Week 3: supplier rail
+Week 3: supplier order path

 Connect one ordering path for one repeat item family: mailbox, portal process, API, PunchOut, EDI, or cXML.